- ABA Groups

 - About Us

-Extreme poverty in Tajikistan, along with a lack of economic opportunity, has prompted many Tajikistani men to seek employment abroad.
-Also, women and children are often left vulnerable to human trafficking schemes, including forced labor and sex trafficking.
-While Tajikistan’s government has passed strong laws and decrees aimed at curbing human trafficking, these measures have little to protect communities in remote areas, where human trafficking is most prevalent.
+Extreme poverty in Tajikistan, along with a lack of economic opportunity, has prompted many Tajik men to seek employment abroad.
+Women and children are also often vulnerable to human trafficking schemes, including forced labor and sex trafficking.
+Tajikistan’s central government has passed strong laws and decrees aimed at curbing human trafficking through prosecution and advocacy, but these measures have not affected communities in remote areas, where human trafficking is most prevalent.

 In August 2012, the ABA Rule of Law Initiative (ABA ROLI), with funding from the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL), successfully completed its three-year Legal Education and Exchange Program (LEEP).